What is the Best Custom Website Design?

 Provide a Good User Experience (UX)

 Users will leave quickly if they cannot figure out how to find what they are looking for.
-Be sure they can quickly find the navigation menu and search box.
+The navigation menu and search box should be easy to see.
 Make their use intuitively obvious.

 The home page is a good place to summarize your site, but do not assume that all visitors come to your home page first.
 (Google probably took them straight to the page that fit their search terms instead.)
 Be sure that every page tells the visitors where they are now and how to get to key pages such as the home, contact and about pages and your online store if you have one.

 If your site is full of helpful information but text is hard to read, many people won’t bother.
 Be sure the text is surrounded by adequate white space and helpful images.
 Use contrast rather than color difference alone to help text stand out from the background color.
 Remember that about 4.5% of the population is colorblind (and for men the percentage is 8%).
 Many people with poor vision also benefit from greater contrast.
 Use font sizes and styles that are easy to read.

 “Responsive design” simply means the design adapts to–is “responsive” to–the size of the device.
 For example, a grid of four images across on a large computer screen may be a much smaller grid of four images across on a tablet and a really tiny grid on a cell phone.
 However, that is not a good responsive design.
 A better one (depending on the images involved) may involve changing the number of columns on smaller screens so that, for example, on a tablet you see three columns of images instead of four and on a phone there is just a single column.
 Assuming that all the images are meaningful and not merely decorative, you would have the same number of images on the page regardless of screen size, but the layout and sizes of the images would likely change in such a way that both size and position are optimized for the screen size.